andreasvartiainen/assembly_stuff/README.md

 ### Practising Assembly
-this is just a repo of random practise programs in assembly
+this is just a repo of random practise programs in x86 at&t assembly